 Chris Godwin solid WR2 with upside

-Adam Humphries world class Flex with upside to WR2 (he has to stop getting lit up though)
+Adam Humphries world class Flex with upside to WR2 (he has to stop getting lit up though)-TRADED TO TITANS smh

 O.J.
 Howard TE2 with upside to TE1